 INTRODUCTION, Purpose, and Scope

-This is the acceptance test procedure for the Near Earth Network (NEN) Gateway System (NENG).
+This is the acceptance test procedure for the Near Earth Network (NEN) Gateway System (DAPHNE).
 The purpose of this document is to test the full system and insure that it is operational, and that all the requirements are met.
 The full definition of each (mission) interface is given in the appropriate (mission) Interface Control Document (ICD).

 Tools and Test Equipment Required AND SPECIAL HANDLING PROCEDURES